davnotdev/quick-type-schema/README.md

 use quick_type_schema::{CodegenContext, Language};

 // quicktype cli override arguments can be explicitly added here.
+// These overrides even affect `Language` passed in `codegen.finish`
 // Ex: `Some(&["-l", "typescript", "--just-types"])`
 let mut codegen = CodegenContext::new(None);